salt-formulas/salt-formula-elasticsearch/README.rst

 Client setup
 ------------

-Client with host and port
+Client with host and port:

 .. code-block:: yaml